Eleven-dimensional supergravity as a Calabi-Yau twofold: Calabi--Yau twofolds from certain Gorenstein rings

-\numpar There is a correspondence between supertranslation algebras and quadratic ideals in polynomial rings.
-Let $R = \sym^\bu(\fn_1^\vee)$ denote the ring of polynomial functions of $\fn_1$.
-For $Q\in \fn_1$, the equations $[Q,Q]=0$ define a quadratic ideal $I \subset R$.
-The quotient ring $R/I$ is the ring of functions of the space (more properly, scheme) of square-zero odd elements in $\fn$, the nilpotence variety~\cite{NV}:
+\numpar There is a correspondence between supertranslation algebras and generating sets of quadratic ideals in polynomial rings.
+Let $R = \sym^\bu(\fn_1^\vee)$ denote the ring of polynomial functions of $\fn_1$, graded by weight.
+For $Q\in \fn_1$, the equations $[Q,Q]=0$ define a homogeneous quadratic ideal $I \subset R$.
+The quotient ring $R/I$ is the ring of functions of the space (more properly, scheme) of square-zero odd elements in $\fn$,

+which is called the \emph{nilpotence variety} of~$\fn$~\cite{NV}.
 Conversely, we can produce a super Lie algebra of supertranslation type from any finite sequence of quadratic equations.
 Let $R = \C[\lambda_1 ,\dots , \lambda_n]$ be the polynomial ring in $n$ variables and $I$ an ideal generated by the equations,

 We define $\fn$ to be the two-step nilpotent super Lie algebra

 equipped with the indicated weight grading.
 Here $S \cong \C^n$, $V \cong \C^d$, and the only non-trivial bracket is the map

 generated by the equations~\eqref{eq: ideal}---in other words, with structure constants $f_{\alpha\beta}^\mu$.